AnshBajpai05/FaceVault/README.md

-# FaceVault
-Love this — the structure is already strong.
-I’ll **tighten the language, make the technical claims precise, emphasize your real engineering work, and improve flow**, while keeping your voice and intent.

-Here’s a **polished version** you can paste as your root `README.md`:

----

 # 🔐 FaceVault — Identity-Scoped Face Retrieval System

 FaceVault is an **end-to-end face search pipeline** that converts raw images into